jtl5770/goleds/README.md

 ### Text based UI for simulating

-Go-LEDS comes with a little text user interface simulation program to aid during the development (E.g. of new producers).
+Go-LEDS comes with a little text user interface simulation program to aid during the development (e.g. of new producers).
 Brightness is represented here by different sizes of unicode block symbols for each LED.
 Color reproduction is not really faithful to reality, but enough to be able to develop if away from the real hardware.